-Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 6.4.3 of the FFY 2022-2024 CCDF Plan: In FY2023, TWC evaluated the following measures:
+Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 6.4.3 of the FFY 2022-2024 CCDF Plan: In FY2024, TWC evaluated the following measures:

-- the number of provider staff trained by local Boards on the infant and toddler guidelines: 295

-- the number of provider staff trained by local Boards on the Pre-K guidelines: 152

-- the number of providers meeting Texas Rising Star standards for infant and toddler and prekindergarten guidelines: 2,852
+- the number of provider staff trained by local Boards on the infant and toddler guidelines: 176 - the number of provider staff trained by local Boards on the Pre-K guidelines: 244 - the number of providers meeting Texas Rising Star standards for infant and toddler and prekindergarten guidelines: 3,843

-The Texas Early Learning Council (TELC), including representation from TWC, published the Little Texans[®]Big Futures guidelines in 2013 and are available to parents, providers, and the public at https://childrenslearninginstitute.org/resources/itelg/.
+The Texas Early Learning Council (TELC), including representation from TWC, published the Little Texans®Big Futures guidelines in 2013 and are available to parents, providers, and the public at https://childrenslearninginstitute.org/resources/itelg/.

-In 2022, TEA revised the Prekindergarten Guidelines (Pre-K Guidelines) and published them December 2022.
-The revised Pre-K Guidelines are based on updated research and feedback from focus groups including removing Ideficit language, adding inclusive language for special populations, improving clarity and specificity to eliminate repetition and ambiguity, aligning outcomes to the Kindergarten TEKS, and improving usability of the Guidelines.
+In 2022, TEA revised the Prekindergarten Guidelines (Pre-K Guidelines) which were revised based on updated research and feedback from focus groups including removing deficit language, adding inclusive language for special populations, improving clarity and specificity to eliminate repetition and ambiguity, aligning outcomes to the Kindergarten TEKS, and improving usability of the Guidelines.